Rismosch/ris_engine/README.md

 ## Setup

-This engine relies on the [Vulkan SDK](https://vulkan.lunarg.com/). ris_engine uses prebuild binaries from it.
+This engine relies on the [Vulkan SDK](https://vulkan.lunarg.com/). ris_engine requires prebuild binaries from it.

-For information on how to get and install it, click to reveal the instructions for the given platform.
+For information on how to get and install the Vulkan SDK, click to reveal the instructions for the given platform.

 ### Windows